clemisch/clemisch.github.io/Clemens Schmid.md

 ![](pic.jpg)

 Hi!
-I am Clemens Schmid and a PhD candidate with Franz Pfeiffer at TUM.
+I am Clemens Schmid, a PhD candidate at the [Department of Physics at TUM](https://www.ph.nat.tum.de/en/e17/home/).
 I am currently based in Munich, Germany.

 Academically, I am interested in image processing, computational physics, medical imaging, and open-source software.

-For my PhD research, I worked on integrating a Talbot-Lau interferometer into a clinical CT system to perform dark-field tomography on humans for the first time.
+For my PhD research, I worked on integrating a Talbot-Lau interferometer into a clinical CT system to perform X-ray dark-field tomography on humans.
 My focus were modeling and algorithmic processing of image data.
 Apart from this main project, I designed and maintained the core libraries of our chair (which sadly are not open-source).

-I hope to do a Postdoc soon on new imaging methodology; merging physics, signal processing, and software engineering.
+I hope to do a Postdoc soon on new imaging methodology with X-rays at a synchrotron---merging physics, signal processing, and software engineering.

 🔗 [Google Scholar](https://scholar.google.com/citations?user=pdftypEAAAAJ&hl=de)
 🔗 [Github](https://github.com/clemisch)